 Fraud Detect Privacy Statement

-First Data Corporation and its subsidiaries and affiliates (collectively, First Data or “we”) provide the Fraud Detect service (the Service) to subscribing merchants to help identify and reduce fraud in card-not-present transactions and in account registrations performed through the merchant’s mobile application and website; however, merchants are not required to use all aspects of the Service.
-This “Privacy Statement” explains how we collect, use, disclose, and otherwise process personal information about cardholders and merchants in connection with the Service.
-This Privacy Statement does not apply to First Data’s privacy practices outside of the context of the Service, such as its payment card acceptance services.
+Fiserv, Inc., on behalf of itself and its affiliates, including First Data Corporation (together, "Fiserv" or “we”) provide the Fraud Detect service (the Service) to subscribing merchants to help identify and reduce fraud in card-not-present transactions and in account registrations performed through the merchant’s mobile application and website; however, merchants are not required to use all aspects of the Service.
+This “Privacy Notice” explains how we collect, use, disclose, and otherwise process personal information about cardholders and merchants in connection with the Service.
+This Privacy Notice does not apply to Fiserv’s privacy practices outside of the context of the Service, such as its payment card acceptance services.

-First Data’s processing of personal information in connection with the Service is governed by this Privacy Statement and our agreement with the merchant for this Service (Service Agreement).
-In the event of any conflict between this Privacy Statement and a Service Agreement, the Service Agreement will control to the extent permitted by applicable law.
+Fiserv’s processing of personal information in connection with the Service is governed by this Privacy Notice and our agreement with the merchant for this Service (Service Agreement).
+In the event of any conflict between this Privacy Notice and a Service Agreement, the Service Agreement will control to the extent permitted by applicable law.

-This Privacy Statement is not a substitute for any privacy notice that merchants are required to provide to their customers or end-users.
+This Privacy Notice is not a substitute for any privacy notice that merchants are required to provide to their customers or end-users.